Educational Goals Initiative

 In 2018, the Educational Goals/Learning Outcomes Working Group (comprised of faculty, staff, and students) was tasked with proposing university-wide EGs for all students, in response to the calls of these earlier committees.
 Their version was based on commonalities identified in program-level EGs.

-The proposed EGs have gone through a number of revisions involving deans, the Senate Committee on Undergraduate Studies (SCUS), the Senate Committee on University Teaching and Learning (SCUTL), and Senate; feedback suggested that they should be more aspirational and should seek to capture what is unique about an SFU education.
+The proposed EGs went through a number of revisions involving deans, the Senate Committee on Undergraduate Studies (SCUS), the Senate Committee on University Teaching and Learning (SCUTL), and Senate; feedback suggested that they should be more aspirational and should seek to capture what is unique about an SFU education.

 SFU’s proposed educational goals